I might have come close to breaking that string a couple of shows ago.

 I am proud that she will be our next Secretary of State.

-She's an American of tremendous stature who will have my complete confidence, who knows many of the world's leaders, who will command respect in every Capitol, and who will clearly have the ability to advance our interests around the world.
+She's an American of tremendous stature who will have my complete confidence, who knows many of the world's leaders, who will command respect in every capital, and who will clearly have the ability to advance our interests around the world.

-Because a lot of people said when Condy Rice uh ascended to Secretary of State, a lot of people said um as as they will say, when we have a woman president at some point.
+Now, she has been preceded by another woman, so it's an interesting question now, because a lot of people said when Condi Rice ascended to Secretary of State, a lot of people said, as they will say, when we have a woman president at some point, how will a woman be received in the portions of the world where women are second or arguably fifth class citizens?

 I guess there are two schools of thought on that.

-One is it shows that part of the world that we're just more evolved than they are, and they need to kind of get with the program.
+One is it shows that part of the world that we're just more evolved than they are and they need to kind of get with the program.

-And I guess I don't know, that's good, depending on how in your face you want to be.
+And I guess, I don't know, that's good, depending on how in your face you want to be.

-Whether it's someone with an enormous brain and uh usually good instincts like uh like Condy Rice, or someone whose instincts we hope are are half as good, uh Secretary of State Hillary Rodham Clinton.
+But the other one is that they pretty well disregard whatever the good lady says, whether it's someone with an enormous brain and usually good instincts like Condi Rice, or someone whose instincts we hope are half as good, Secretary of State Hillary Rodham Clinton.

-Uh since there is no evidence I think that that you can find, if if you think so, call me, that Condi Rice as a woman has uh faced hurdles uh uh based on her gender, then I I think that's probably off the table in Hillary Clinton's womanhood is is probably not much, not much at issue.
+Since there is no evidence I think that you can find, if you think so, call me, that Condi Rice, as a woman, has faced hurdles based on her gender, then I think that's probably off the table.

 Hillary's appointment is a sign to friend and foe of the seriousness of my commitment to renew American diplomacy and restore our alliances.

-There's much to do from preventing the spread of nuclear weapons to Iran and North Korea to seeking a lasting peace between Israel and the Palestinians.
+There's much to do, from preventing the spread of nuclear weapons to Iran and North Korea to seeking a lasting peace between Israel and the Palestinians.

-by giving in to everything the Palestinians want, just you watch, to strengthening international institutions.
+By giving in to everything the Palestinians want, just you watch, to strengthening international institutions.

 I have no doubt that Hillary Clinton is the right person to lead our State Department and to work with me in tackling this ambitious foreign policy agenda.